mohamed-ahamed-mohamed-2026/mohamed-ahamed-mohamed-2026/README.md

     *   Collaborated in a 5-member team, delivering under tight deadlines.
     *   *Note: This was a university project.
 Code can be discussed and demonstrated upon request.*

-2.  **📝 Web-Based Task Manager (HTML, CSS, JavaScript, Django)**
+2.  **📝 Job Search Website (HTML, CSS, JavaScript, Django)**
-    *   Built a responsive web application with user authentication and task management for 10+ users, utilizing an SQLite backend.
+    *   Developed a full-stack web application enabling job postings and applications, with role-based functionality for Admin and Employee users, utilizing an SQLite backend.
-    *   Worked in a 5-member team employing agile practices.
+    *   Implemented Admin features for creating, updating, deleting, and deactivating job postings, and Employee features for browsing active jobs, applying, and tracking                applications via a profile page.
+    *   Connected Django’s database for managing jobs and applications, and used JavaScript for interactive features like job filtering and form submissions.
     *   *Note: Project details and demonstration available upon request.*

 3.  **✈️ Drone Navigation System (Prolog)**